-Olympic Gymnast McKayla Maroney Looks Stunning In Form-Fitting Little Black Dress
+Olympic Gymnast McKayla Maroney Looks Stunning In Formfitting Little Black Dress

 Olympic gymnast McKayla Maroney took to Instagram to show off her little black dress, and her fans were loving it.

-The 25-year-old posted a series of photos showing off the tight outfit, including a shot posed from around the waist up that showed off her tight physique.
-In the snap, Maroney shot a slight smile toward the camera as her long dark hair fell over the front of her shoulder.
+The 25-year-old posted a series of photos showing off the tight outfit, including a shot from around the waist up that showed off her tight physique.
+In the snap, Maroney shot a slight smile at the camera as her long, dark hair fell over the front of her shoulder.

-Maroney looked directly into the camera for the next snap, standing more straightaway and showing off some skin in the black dress, which appeared to be adorned with a dark floral pattern.
+Maroney looked directly at the camera for the next snap, standing straight and showing off some skin in the black dress, which appeared to be adorned with a dark floral pattern.

 The photos were a huge hit with her 1.3 million followers, racking up more than 80,000 likes and plenty of compliments for her sense of fashion and her stunning looks.